phetsims/geometric-optics/doc/implementation-notes.md

 To identify hotkeys, search for `addHotkey`.

+Setting focus for tools is done via tab traversal.
+This sim does not use `GrabDragInteraction`.

 ## PhET-iO

 The PhET-iO instrumentation of this sim is relatively straightforward.
 As described in [Memory Management](https://github.com/phetsims/geometric-optics/blob/master/doc/implementation-notes.md#memory-management), everything in this sim is created at startup.
 So there is no sim-specific use of PhetioGroup or PhetioCapsule.